Ms. Millar has been an online writer for over eight years. She is well-versed in website development and has created

 I turn to GIMP for everything I want to create.
 I can make .jpg, .png and .gif files (GIFs are animated files) with it.
 I've created animations, sent them to my phone, then sent them to friends in a text message.
 I've made holiday greetings, Valentine greetings, and phone emoticons!
 All with this free program.

-Hubpages brings my two favs together for me; writing content and creating stuff with GIMP.
+Hubpages brings my joy of GIMP together with my joy of writing; My two favorite activities in one place!
 Everything I post in my articles is created through GIMP.
 I play with the GIF file creation option a lot.
 I create it on my computer with GIMP, then I upload my GIF to my Youtube account, then I copy the code and paste it in a HubPages video capsule.
 Sometimes I'll upload a short .gif directly onto Hubpages with a photo capsule like I did for this article.
-It's very rewarding to post your own creation, and it actually looks good!
+It's very rewarding to post your own creation, when it actually looks good!

 Does creating .gif objects sound like something you would be interested in?
 Follow along and I'll show you how to get it done.

 There's a lot to be written about how to create a .gif file like the one above, but don't let the length of this hub deter you.
 Many of the steps are minor, and repeated.
 Minor as in open a file, make it whatever by whatever size and click enter.
 Stuff like that.